March 12, 2025

 Practical advice and next steps to support ongoing health and wellbeing.

-The cost of an End of Therapy Report is proportional to the cost of your sessions.
+The cost of this report is proportional to the cost of your sessions.
 This reflects the time and detail involved in creating a personalised report.
-Reports are charged at 1.5 hours of your therapist’s rate.
+Reports take 1.5 hours to write and so we charge for 90 minutes of your therapist’s time.
 Below you can see some session costs and their associated report cost.

-End of Therapy Reports are written to benefit clients.
-If you don’t find value in receiving one, you can opt out of this service.
-Before sessions begin, as part of our payment agreement we ask clients whether they would like to receive an End of Therapy Report.
-However, you can opt in or out of receiving one at any time during your sessions by emailing hello@inspirewellbeingservices.co.uk.
+While, some clients find these reports helpful, others prefer to end therapy without.
+Therefore, if you don’t find value in receiving one, you can opt out of this service.
+Before sessions begin, as part of our payment agreement we will ask you if you would like to receive an End of Therapy Report.
+However, you can opt in or out of receiving one at any time before your final session by emailing hello@inspirewellbeingservices.co.uk.

-For work with children and young people, End of Therapy Reports are generally shared directly with the parent or carer paying for the service.
-However, where the service is provided to a young adult it may be more appropriate for the report to be shared with them directly.
-When a therapist is working with a child or young person, they will know towards the end of the work if an End of Therapy Report is to be written.
+Generally for work with young people, reports are shared directly with the parent or carer paying for the service.
+However, where the service is provided to a young adult it may be more appropriate for us to share the report with them directly.
+When a therapist is working with a child or young person, they will know towards the end of the work if they are going to write a report.
 Often the child or young person will be asked if they want to contribute and/or if there are things they do not want to be shared with their parent or carer.

+If you are at the beginning of your journey you can find out more about the other parts of your therapeutic journey here.
+You can read the Verywell Mind Guide if you are concluding therapy and want to understand more about what to expect.
 If you have any questions about End of Therapy Reports, please get in touch with us.
 We are here to guide you through your therapy journey and ensure you feel supported every step of the way.

 Get in contact with a member of our team if you want to explore support options.